Surface concentration of transmission eigenfunctions: Generalized/approximate transmission eigenvalue problem

-Next, we introduce the definition of $\varepsilon$-almost transmission eigen-pairs, which for terminological convenience shall be referred to as the generalized transmission eigen-pairs in what follows.
-Let $\varepsilon\ll 1$ and $0\leq\delta\leq\varepsilon$.
+Next, we introduce the definition of $\varepsilon$-almost transmission eigen-pairs, which for terminological convenience shall be referred to as the generalized transmission eigen-pairs in what follows. { Let $\varepsilon$ be sufficiently small} and $0\leq\delta\leq\varepsilon$.
 Consider the following transmission eigenvalue problem: